TA Training Module 1: Exploring The Data Mine

 Our students in the STAT-LLC published papers and delivered talks at conferences more than 150 times during the 2014-19 life of our NSF grant.

-The Data Mine is structured into 20 learning communities of approximately 25 or 50 students each.
+The Data Mine is structured into several learning communities that allow for student connection and interaction.
 The students participate in courses, seminars, research, and professional development experiences, which are offered by departments, research centers, and colleges throughout the university.

 In addition, roughly 600 students participate in The Data Mine’s Corporate Partners program, which enables the students to work directly with employees of companies or national laboratories on data-driven projects.